twood27897/twood27897.github.io/pages/about.md

 ## About Me

-Looking to work as a Technical Designer or Gameplay Scripter in the Games Industry!

 Previously worked on Everwild - a new world developed at Rare where unique and unforgettable experiences awaited!
 Gained my first 4 years of AAA industry experience working closely with design and code, bringing mechanics and features to life, writing C++, using visual scripting languages, writing unit tests, using Perforce and so much more as part of the gameplay team.
 Absorbed as much knowledge as I could and learned so much from everyone around me.

 I studied Computer Games Technology at Abertay University.
 Learning, making and playing while gaining experience with C++, DirectX, C#, OpenGL, SFML, Python and more.
 Averaging an A grade across all modules and continually improving and gaining confidence.